srukshan98/ngs-workspace/README.md

 export class AppModule { }
 ```

-A workspace is opened by calling the open method with a component to be loaded and an optional config object.
-The open method will return an instance of NgsWorkspaceTabRef:
+A workspace is opened by calling the open method with a component to be loaded and an optional config object ([IWorkspaceTabConfig](##-IWorkspaceTabConfig)).
+The open method will return an instance of [NgsWorkspaceTabRef](##-WorkspaceTabRef):

 ```
 let workspaceRef = workspace.open(UserProfileComponent, {